albertwujj/albertwujj.github.io/_posts/2019-05-17-Towards-proving-the-infinite-potential-of-humans.md

 2 things we have dogs don’t: We can direct action.
 I can arbitrarily choose to spit on my floor and clean it up right now.
 And we have the ability to reflect/meta-think at arbitrary levels (for a stupid example see Derivative Clicker).

 We absolutely have wondrous superpowers and magical gifts compared to people 100 years ago.
-It’s not about a sense of wonder.
+It’s not about a sense of wonder (we will elaborate on this in time).
 It’s about reflecting honestly on it.

 If you’re honest with yourself about the effect of technology on you, you can begin to free yourself from its grasp.